KiranReddy7876/Flask-SQLAlchemy/README.md

-# Flask-SQLAlchemy
+# Stores REST Api

-Sample application of Flask SQLAlchemy
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

-This application will be used to understand Flask SQLAlchemy and create Rest api
+Deployed on Heroku.